nfwyst/dotfiles/.config/nvim/README.md

 you can find and replace all with telescope and quickfix list, here is the steps:

 1. press ctrl+q add the search result to the quickfix list above telescope view
-2. enter `:cdo s/what you want to replace/what you want to be/g | update`, update will write the buffer to disk after replace finished.
+2. enter `:cfdo %s/old/new/g | update | bd`, update will write the buffer to disk after replace finished.